NicolasISEN/yncrea_2019_lab01/TESTS_DESC.md

 # Tests Description
 There are 2 kinds of tests :
-* Structure tests that check the classes you create are in the correct package, have the correct methods, attributs, annotations and so on
+* Structure tests that check the classes you create are in the correct package, have the correct methods, attributes, annotations and so on
-* Behaviour test that check if the implementation of your methods are correct
+* Behaviour tests that check if the implementation of your methods is correct

-You will find in this document some tips in order to understand what do we test.
+You will find in this document some tips in order to understand what we are trying to test.

 ## `DrugsServletStructureTestCase`
  * `shouldExtendsHttpServlet`: checks that the class extends the correct superclass